gitikabhardwaj/gitikabhardwaj/README.md

 - 💞️ I’m looking to collaborate on projects related to oncology genomic research.
 - 📫 How to reach me: Connect with me on LinkedIn at [linkedin.com/in/gitabhardwaj](https://linkedin.com/in/gitabhardwaj) or email me at gita.bhardwaj1@gmail.com.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I was born in Singapore!
+- ⚡ Fun fact: I lived in Singapore!